felix-lang/felix/docs/source/types.rst

 Tuples
 ------

-Tuple types are well known: a tuple is just a Cartesian Product with components identified by position, starting at 0.
+Tuple types are a well known structural type: a tuple is just a Cartesian Product with components identified by position, starting at 0.
 The n-ary type combinator is infix ``*`` and the n-ary value constructor is infix ``,``: